ast-hugger/fabulae/text/pressurised.md

 Holmes stopped and faced the assembly.

 'This realisation led me to three questions.
 First: why?
-Why go to such extraordinary lengths to make this staged death occupy the public's mind so prodigiously?
+Why go to such extraordinary lengths to make this staged death occupy the public's mind?
 What purpose could such notoriety serve?'

 He held up a second finger.

 'Second: Mr. Fairweather himself.
 He presented himself as a devoted secretary, grief-stricken at the loss of his employer.
-Yet when I examined the study door—the door he claimed to have broken down in his haste to reach Sir Reginald—I found the lock untouched, its mechanism stiff with disuse.
-Mr. Fairweather's account, it seemed, was rather more theatrical than accurate.'
+But was this sorrow genuine, or merely part of the same performance—one that included a lock secured only on the very day of the crime?'

 A third finger joined the others.

-'And third—the question that must by now be foremost in all your minds—where is the real Sir Reginald Blackwood?
-If the man who died in that study was not Sir Reginald, then Sir Reginald must be somewhere.
-And wherever he is hiding, the sooner he is apprehended, the safer everyone connected with this case will be.
+'And third—where is the real Sir Reginald Blackwood?
+Wherever he is hiding, the sooner he is apprehended, the safer everyone connected with this case will be.
 A man who has already orchestrated one death will not hesitate to orchestrate another if he believes it necessary to achieve his goals.'

 Holmes permitted himself a slight smile.